Sam-Scheding/yass/README.md

 </div>
 ```

 At first glance it might be confusing how to convert this to Yass, since `margin:200 0 200 200` is not a valid class name because it contains spaces.
-However, whenenver a CSS property allows for multiple values, that property is actually a shorthand for multiple other CSS properties.
+However, whenever a CSS property allows for multiple values, that property is actually a shorthand for multiple other CSS properties.
 So, the correct Yass code is actually:
 ```html
 <div style="
   margin-top:200